Bloggbild för: 11 Natural & Simple Ways to Relieve Hay Fever and Pollen Allergies

 3. Shower and rinse your hair before going to bed.

-4. Don't surround yourself with too much fabric at home where pollen can get trapped when allergies are at their worst.
+4. Don't surround yourself with too much fabric at home that pollen can stick to when allergies are at their worst.

 Rahima Knutsson